 For my tester version of the pattern I made a size 00 with an FBA.
 Some designers tell you to choose your size based on your full bust measurement and then adjust the bust and shoulders.
 DIBY Club has you choose your size based on your high bust.
 This sometimes means that you have to do a FBA….even if your cup size is a AA.

-One small change… I prefer my shoulder seam to be slightly wider than where DIBY Club likes it to hit.
+One small change… I prefer my shoulder seam to be slightly wider than drafted.
+As far as I know, all DIBY tops fit this way on me.
 I chose to do a 1/4″ wide shoulder adjustment for my final.

 If I were to make the Claiborne again, I would widen (or scoop out) the boat neck slightly.
 Me and several other testers said that they had a bit of trouble getting the shirt over their heads.
 For reference, I have a small-medium sized head.